wchen342/ungoogled-chromium-android/README.md

 *These are the differences between a Linux build of ungoogled-chromium and ungoogled-chromium-android.*

-* Disable Android specific functionalities:
+* Disable/Remove Android specific functionalities:
+   * Contextual search
-   * lite mode
+   * Lite mode
-   * contextual search
+   * Offline indicator
-   * prefetch
+   * Prefetch
-   * remove home page links
+   * Home page links
-   * remove unnecessary account permissions
+   * Unnecessary account permissions
 * Android specific enhancements:
    * Add `Startpage.com` and `Qwant.com` as search engine options
    * Add new folder button in bookmark manager